C-and-CUDA-programming-for-ML/3_extend_pytorch_padding/README.md

-# Exercise three extending Pytorch
+# Exercise three - extending Pytorch

-In this exercise you will use setuptools to compile a pytorch extension with PyTorch's `cpp_extension` module.
+In this exercise, you will use setuptools to compile a Pytorch extension with PyTorch's `cpp_extension` module.